haxpor/aseprite-macos-buildsh/README.md

 * `--target`

 	To set you target path to install aseprite.
 By default it will be at `/Applications` but it might be different for some users.
+In case you use this parameter, please see [#3](https://github.com/haxpor/aseprite-macos-buildsh/issues/3).

 So for example, you will execute

 ```
 bash aseprite.sh --sdk-root /Volumes/Slave/Applications/Xcode8.3/Xcode.app/Contents/Developer --target ~/slave/Applications
 ```
+**note** if you use `--target`, please see [#3](https://github.com/haxpor/aseprite-macos-buildsh/issues/3).

 Normal, barebone version with no parameters.